fmalina/revisions-blocl/activism/getittogether.md

 per capita in the world; life expectancy is, believe it or not, worse than it was in the 1970s.

 In the US, they spend 34% of their healthcare budgets on management.
-This isn’t fraud or mismanagement or error; it’s just what it costs.
+This isn't fraud or mismanagement or error; it’s just what it costs.

 The annual health spend in America is $2.7 trillion, or 17% of GDP.
 No one even